h9ri/MNIST-CLASSIFICATION-NUMPY/README.md

 To run the code
-1.)Download all three files
+1.)Download all th three files

-2.)Change the file name of train.csv while running your code in your local pc